 Residents in Georgia counties not included in the annual burn ban will continue to be required to follow specific fire safety guidelines and any local ordinances governing debris burning.
 The five safety precautions now mandated by law include set spacing between fires and woodlands and structures, burn times from sunrise to sunset, burner attendance at the fire, and reasonable precautions such as weather awareness and suppression tools.
 Full details including video resources can be found at www.GaTrees.org/burn-permits-and-notifications/.

 “Humans are the number one cause of wildfires in Georgia,” said Georgia Forestry Commission Director Tim Lowrimore.
 “As outdoor recreation season begins, we need to lower the risk of wildfire by paying close attention to weather conditions and safety precautions.
 Everyone needs to work together to ensure an enjoyable and fire-free summer.”

-For more information about annual summer burn restrictions, burn permits, and services of the Georgia Forestry Commission, visit www.GaTrees.org.
+For more information about annual summer burn restrictions visit the Georgia EPD website.
+For more information, burn permits, and services of the Georgia Forestry Commission, visit www.GaTrees.org.